LArQL: A phenomenological model for treating light and charge generation in liquid argon: LArQL Model

 A phenomenological model that provides the anticorrelation between light and charge and its dependence with $dE/dx$ and $\mathscr{E}$ is presented here.
 It aims to cover the range of interest for LArTPC neutrino experiments, $2\,{\rm MeV/cm}<dE/dx<40\rm\,MeV/cm$ and $0.25\,{\rm kV/cm}<\mathscr{E}<$ 0.5 kV/cm, and further extends to 0 $< \mathscr{E} <$ 0.75 kV/cm.
 The model is built upon a well established phenomenological charge-light master equation:

-$N_i$ and $N_{ex}/N_i$ are model input parameters, with current numerical values extracted from data.
+$N_i$ and $N_{ex}$ are model input parameters, with current numerical values extracted from data.

-LArQL modifies the Birks' charge recombination model\footnote{Another commonly adopted model for charge is the Modified Box model, whose free charge output based on a different recombination theory results indeed very close to the Birks' model output in most of the range of applicability.
-LArQL implements and corrects the Mod Box model as well (not reported here), in alternative to Birks' model.} correcting for additional escape electrons freed away from the Ar ions in the lower electric field range, and correlates this with the scintillation light yield through eq. \ref{ME}.
+LArQL modifies the Birks' charge recombination model correcting for additional escape electrons freed away from the Ar ions in the lower electric field range, and correlates this with the scintillation light yield through eq. \ref{ME}\footnote{Another commonly adopted model for charge is the Modified Box model \cite{box}, whose free charge output based on a different recombination theory results indeed very close to the Birks' model \cite{icarus2004} output in most of the range of applicability.
+LArQL implements and corrects this model as well (not reported here), in alternative to Birks' model.}.
 Considered the evidence of light reduction at $\mathscr{E} =0$ for lower $dE/dx$ values, figure \ref{fig:QLdoke} (right), one can establish the fraction of missing photons 1-$\eta_0$ and from this the fraction of escape electrons, $\chi_0$, can be inferred:

 At any $dE/dx$ at zero electric field, $Q_0 = \chi_0\cdot Q_{\infty} \ne 0$ due to the escape electrons, where the subscripts $0$ and $\infty$ indicate $\mathscr{E}$ value.
 Hence, $\chi_0 \cdot Q_{\infty} \leq Q(\mathscr{E}) \leq Q_{\infty}$.
 However, in the Birks' charge parametrizations, $Q (dE/dx, \mathscr{E} \to 0) \to0,$ which is in friction with the escape electrons evidence.
 Therefore, a correction term to the Birks' charge model is introduced in LArQL as: